 How to Choose the Right Keywords

 Start with your audience.
-Who are you trying to reach with your ads?
-What needs do they have that your product or service can address?
+Who are you trying to reach with your PPC ads?
+What needs do they have that your electrician services can address?
 When you know who you're targeting, you can start to narrow down your keyword options.

 Consider your budget.
 How much are you willing to spend per click?
-Choose keywords that are relevant to your business but won't break the bank.
-(We'll talk more about your budget later, too.)
+Choose long-tail keywords that are relevant to your business but won't break the bank.

 Get specific.
-In order to target the customers you want, you are likely to see the most success with highly-specific keywords rather than more generalized keywords.
+In order to target the customers you want, you are likely to see the most success with highly-specific keywords.
 Plus, the more competitive the keywords are, the more expensive they'll be, and the faster you'll burn through your budget.

 By following these tips, you can start choosing the right keywords for your electrician PPC campaigns and achieve the results you're looking for.

 Feeling Stuck on Keywords?
 Keyword Planner is Here to Help